cds-snc/cra-claim-tax-benefits/DEPLOY.md

 ### Tag your container

 Once built, tag your container before uploading it.
-The Docker Hub repo we’re uploading to is `cdssnc/cra-claim-tax-benefits`, so you have to start the tag with that.
+The Docker Hub repo we’re uploading to is `cdssnc/cra-claim-tax-benefits`, so you have to start the tag with that string.
 Tag it whatever you want — preferrably pick a unique tag, but it doesn’t really matter.
 Our automated deploys tag the containers with the current git SHA, but you’ll have to type it in a few times, so it’s better to pick something more memorable.

 If you passed in a `GITHUB_SHA_ARG`, you should probably tag the container with the same string just to make it easy.